EdenApps/eden/addons/mail/push-to-talk-extension/README.md

 Push-to-Talk functionality.
 Say goodbye to tab-specific limitations, as this extension allows you to effortlessly utilize Push-to-Talk across your entire system.
-Whether Chrome is in focus or not, on the same tab or not, enjoy seamless communication in Odoo Discuss without any constraints.
+Whether Chrome is in focus or not, on the same tab or not, enjoy seamless communication in Eden Discuss without any constraints.

-> Please note that this extension only works for Odoo 17 and higher and is not
+> Please note that this extension only works for Eden 17 and higher and is not
 > compatible with ChromeOS.

 ## Installing the extension